-2019 Bonus Program and Annual Target Bonus Opportunities
+2020 Bonus Program and Annual Target Bonus Opportunities

-In 2019, each of our executive officers, including our NEOs, was eligible to earn cash bonuses on a quarterly basis under our cash incentive program (the "2019 Bonus Program").
-Funding of the 2019 Bonus Program was based upon company financial performance and each NEO's individual performance for each quarter in 2019 as summarized below:
+In 2020, each of our executive officers, including our NEOs, was eligible to earn cash bonuses on a semi-annual basis under our cash incentive program (the "2020 Bonus Program"), with commission based goals for Mr. Burkland measured quarterly.
+Funding of the 2020 Bonus Program was based upon company financial performance and each NEO's individual performance for each half year period in 2020 as summarized below:

 Name Financial Performance Component Weighting (1) Individual Performance Component Weighting (2)

 Rowan Trollope 100% -%

 Barry Zwarenstein 80% 20%

 Daniel Burkland 18.75% 81.25%

-Jonathan Rosenberg 80% 20%

 Scott Welch 80% 20%

-- (1) The financial performance component was based upon our achievement of pre-established revenue and Adjusted EBITDA targets with the revenue performance measure weighted 75% and the Adjusted EBITDA performance measure weighted 25%. - (2) Individual performance was based on the achievement of individual objectives consistent with the key strategic goals established by the Board, except Mr. Trollope.
+(1) The financial performance component was based upon our achievement of pre-established revenue and Adjusted EBITDA targets with the revenue performance measure weighted 75% and the Adjusted EBITDA performance measure weighted 25%.

+(2) Individual performance was based on the achievement of individual objectives consistent with the key strategic goals established by the Board, except Mr. Trollope.
 Mr. Burkland's individual objectives are based on a combination of bookings and bookings-related commissions (75% of total bonus opportunity) and key individual strategic goals (6.25% of total bonus opportunity).
-In addition, if Mr. Burkland exceeded his 2019 quarterly cumulative bookings commissions goals in the aggregate across all of the bookings components for the second, third and fourth quarter by 20% or more, he was eligible to earn an additional \$50,000 cash bonus for each such quarter.
+In addition, if Mr. Burkland exceeded his 2020 quarterly cumulative bookings commissions goals in the aggregate across all of the bookings components in a quarter by 20% or more, he was eligible to earn an additional \$50,000 cash bonus for each such quarter, payable on a semi-annual basis.

-At the start of 2019, the Compensation Committee reviewed each incumbent NEO's annual target bonus opportunity (which were expressed as a percentage of their annual base salary) and, after taking into account internal pay equity with our other executive officers, pay practices within our compensation peer group, and other competitive market data provided by Compensia, the Compensation Committee did not change the annual target bonus opportunities of the incumbent NEOs.
+At the start of 2020, the Compensation Committee reviewed each incumbent NEO's annual target bonus opportunity (which were expressed as a percentage of their annual base salary) and, after taking into account internal pay equity with our other executive officers, pay practices within our compensation peer group, and other competitive market data provided by Compensia, the Compensation Committee did not increase the annual target bonus opportunity percentages (as a percentage of base salary) of the incumbent NEOs.